front-end-intermediate/session-7/readme.md

   }
 ```

-We should now be able to create a pirate using the form and see it in the React browser extension when examining App.
+We should now be able to create a pirate using the form and see it in the React browser extension when examining `App`.

 ## Resetting the Form

 We have refs on the input fields.
-When we click "Add Pirate" the form still holds the data so we need to empty it out.
+When we click "Add Pirate" the form still holds the data so we need to reset it.

 Empty the form with a [ref](https://facebook.github.io/react/docs/refs-and-the-dom.html#adding-a-ref-to-a-class-component).